RJSMART-11/Project-2-Group-3/Resources/MACD_Vicky/README_MACD.md

 ![Screenshot](DT_returns.png)

 After comparing the results we can conclude that the prediction model that works the best with MACD indicator trading algorithm is Lineal Regression .
 As it has a better results of accuracy, precision and recall.

 The challenge that I met during the prosses was to make my strategy profitable.
-On the bearish traditional MACD strategy doesn't show  positive results.
+On the bearish extrimly volatile market MACD strategy doesn't show  positive results for Bitcoin, although results were better for different periods.
 The solutions that I tryed: reverse buy and sell signals, reverse signals (short position) when EMA 200 shows negative change and others.